devforever7/disney-next-react-app/README.md

 - Debounced search with React Query for efficient API calls
 - Skeleton loading states for better UX
 - Server-side rendering for initial page loads
+- Build-time pre-generation and server-side caching of featured characters
 - Client-side navigation for smooth transitions
 - Image optimization and lazy loading
 - HTTP-only cookies for secure profile management